VA Loan Vs. Conventional Loan: What’s The Difference, And Which Loan Is Better For You?

 It’s important to note here that, given the choice to use a VA loan or conventional loan to finance the same home, you could potentially end up paying less in the long run with a conventional loan if you can make a down payment of 20% or higher.

-Regardless of your down payment on the VA loan, you’d still end up paying the VA funding fee, whereas you’d be able to avoid paying PMI with a down payment of 20% or higher on a conventional loan.
-The lack of PMI could result in a lower monthly payment on a conventional loan compared to financing with a VA loan.
+Regardless of your down payment on the VA loan, you’d still end up paying the VA funding fee, whereas you’d be able to avoid paying PMI with a down payment of at least 20% on a conventional loan.
+The lack of PMI could result in a lower monthly payment on a conventional loan than you’d have with a VA loan.

-Furthermore, you’ll have to borrow less money with a higher down payment, meaning you’ll pay less in interest over the life of the loan.
+Furthermore, you’ll have to borrow less money with a higher down payment, meaning you’ll ultimately pay less in interest.

-Neither a VA loan nor a conventional loan is necessarily better than the other.
-More important is which loan type better fits your home buying goals and needs.
+Neither a VA loan nor a conventional loan is always better than the other.
+It depends on which loan type better fits your needs when buying a home.

 When Does A VA Loan Make More Sense For You?